Abu Simbel from Aswan: Is It Really Worth It?

 Here are my top picks for where to stay near Abu Simbel:

-- Seti Abu Simbel Lake Resort: A more upscale choice with a pool, lake views, and beautifully landscaped gardens.
-It’s ideal if you’re looking for a little more comfort and still want to be close enough to walk to both the temples and the Light & Sound Show.
+- Seti Abu Simbel Lake Resort: A more upscale option with a pool, lake views, and lush gardens.
+It’s perfect if you want a little comfort while staying within walking distance of the temples.

-- Kabara Nubian House: A newer, budget-friendly guesthouse with clean rooms, colorful Nubian decor, and lovely hosts.
-It’s a short walk to the site and offers great value if you’re after something simple and authentic.
+- Kabara Nubian House: A newer, budget-friendly guesthouse with clean rooms, colorful Nubian design, and lovely local hosts.

 Abu Simbel from Aswan: FAQs